RidleyB/sen/content/_characters/lucille-santini.md

 title: Lucille Santini

 faction:
-  sort: Santini
+  sort: "Santini"
-  given: Santini
+  given: "Santini"

+standings:
+  - name: "Santini"
+    desc: "Cherished by her family as a symbol of promise and continuity.
+Her magical aptitude is a source of pride, though it also sets her apart as someone to be carefully guided."
+  - name: "Blanchard"
+    desc: "Through her mother Isabella, Lucille carries Blanchard blood.
+She represents a hopeful union of the Santini and Blanchard families, though she is too young to have direct dealings with them."

 paragraphs:
   - title: "Personality"
-    element: "Lucille is playful, imaginative, and deeply curious about magic.
-She often engages in small magical experiments under her mother's guidance, showing a natural aptitude for the arcane arts."
+    element: "Lucille is deeply curious, especially about magic.
+She often conducts small experiments under her mother's supervision, showing both boldness and creativity in her approach."
+  - title: "Early Promise"
+    element: "Despite her young age, Lucille demonstrates a natural aptitude for magic.
+Her affinity mirrors Isabella’s own, strengthening the bond between mother and daughter.
+These early signs suggest she may one day become a formidable practitioner."
-  - title: "Magical Inclinations"
+  - title: "Role in the Family"
-    element: "Under Isabella's watchful eye, Lucille's early experiments and studies in magic hint at a promising future.
-Her potential is evident, and her mother and father will continue to nurture her gift."
+    element: "As Paolo and Isabella’s daughter, Lucille brings renewal to her mother, who finds purpose in nurturing her child’s magical gift.
+Alongside her younger brother Riccardo, she represents the future of the Santini line, though her destiny seems uniquely tied to arcane pursuits."

 parents:
   - name: "Paolo Santini"